 - Clients see ROI and renew year after year

-Agencies that report monthly have 40-60% higher client retention than agencies that don’t (AgencyAnalytics client data, January 2026).
+Agencies that report monthly have 40-60% higher client retention than agencies that don’t (AgencyAnalytics client data, February 2026).
+For strategies beyond reporting that keep clients from churning, see our Instagram automation client retention guide.

 The 6 Core Metrics to Track for DM Automation